 You should visit amazing St Simons Island if you love animals!
 I was overjoyed to find different types of interesting animals in and near St Simons.
 My son in law once asked my daughter why our family always spent our vacations looking at animals.
-The answer is animals are endlessly fascinating, and important to our ecosystems….and I love them, and I planned the trips,we traveled to see animals.
+The answer is animals are endlessly fascinating, and important to our ecosystems….
+I love them, and since I planned the trips,we traveled to see animals.

-Second, St Simons Island is perfect for seabird watching!
-On a Dolphin Tour (we didn’t see any dolphins even though they are in the waters around the island) we floated off the shore of Bird Island, and I saw a big variety of seabirds!
-The Pelicans are the most beautiful in my eyes, and I had never seen a White Pelican before!
+Second, St Simons Island is perfect for seabird watching.
+On a Dolphin Tour (we didn’t see any dolphins even though they are in the waters around the island) we floated off the shore of Bird Island, and I saw a huge variety of seabirds.
+The Pelicans are the most beautiful in my eyes, and I had never seen a White Pelican before.
 I couldn’t believe how big they are, and how beautiful!
 We were told that they aren’t supposed to be in Georgia, but they came and stayed.
 However they arrived, it is fabulous to see them!

 St Simons and Georgia’s Golden Isles are a treat for all people who enjoy animals!
 Be sure and see these wonderful creatures on your St Simon’s Island Vacation!